We author new Amicus Briefs annually for impact litigation

 What is the Role of Aggregate Proof in Class Action Cases?

 In Duran v.
 U.S. Bank National Association and Braun v.
-Wal-Mart, we asked the California and Pennsylvania Supreme Courts to reaffirm the crucial and proper role of aggregate proof in class action trials.
+Wal-Mart, we asked the California and Pennsylvania Supreme Courts to reaffirm the crucial role of aggregate proof in class action trials.
 In both cases, the plaintiffs proved their damages through sampling, extrapolation, and representative testimony because the defendants had not kept appropriate records.
 In both cases, we discussed the enormous body of law approving the use of aggregate proof in many substantive contexts, refuting the defendants’ claims of a due process right to individualized proof.